PerfectoCode/Community-Samples/ALMReportingBridge/README.md

 </pre>

 ## Understanding Tests vs. Test Configurations ##
 ALM projects use test entities to represent a test that is to be run.
-Digital testing creates a new problem in that the same test may need to be executed on many different browers or device combinations.
+Digital testing creates a new problem in that the same test may need to be executed on many different browsers or device combinations.
 Creating unique test entities for each combination, while possible, replicates data and tests and generally makes the project harder to manage.

 To solve this problem, HP introduced the concept of a Test Configuration.
 Test configurations allow the parameterization of tests so that they can be run many times without having to duplicate the test entities.
 A Test Configuration represents a unique combination of a test and a data scenario.
 In this case, the data scenario is the device or browser under test.
 As an example, you may have a test that verifies an account balance.
 That test may have 10 Test Configurations -- one for each mobile device in the coverage model.